dinko7/dartblaze/README.md

 # Dartblaze

-Dartblaze allows you write Firebase Cloud Functions in pure Dart, bringing type safety, language, ecosystem and packages you already know and love from Flutter to the backend.
+Dartblaze allows you to write Firebase Cloud Functions in pure Dart, bringing type safety, language, ecosystem, and packages you already know and love from Flutter to the backend.

+## Packages

+- [dartblaze](https://pub.dev/packages/dartblaze) - Core parts fo the framework
+- [dartblaze_builder](https://pub.dev/packages/dartblaze_builder) - Code generator for the framework
+- [Dartblaze_shared](https://pub.dev/packages/dartblaze_shared) - Shared parts of the framework

-### Installation
+## Installation

 See [docs](https://docs.dartblaze.com/introduction/getting-started) to install the CLI and get started.

-### Usage
+## Usage

 Write your cloud functions using the same syntax as in Node: